muhammad-tamim/JavaScript-notes/README.md

 console.log(user.address?.city); // undefined
 ```

-if address is undefined or null optional chaining stops accessing .city and returns undefined instead of throwing an error.
+if address is undefined or null optional chaining stops accessing .city, and since optinal chaing stop accessing city, so you didn't get an error here.

 we can also use optional chaining for calling method: